 A half hour later, the doctor came in to show me photos she took during the operation.
 “Look at that tumor!
 I haven’t seen one like this since my residency.
 I showed this to my kids at breakfast this morning.
 Scared the shit out of them.”

 I once knew somebody who aspired to be a life coach.
 He’d worked out a rubric for conquering your problems, one by one, on a worksheet that he liked to show people as evidence that nothing they were up against was truly so insurmountable.
 He was quite sure that everything happens for a reason, and thus insisted on gleaning an insight about how life was still worth living even when truly macabre shit went down.
+I think he was really unhappy and he couldn’t accept that it’s okay to be unhappy sometimes.
+Our culture has done a really good job of making people blame themselves for their sadness–such a clever manipulation, really, as it allows the culture to continue without ever getting dismantled.

 I can recall the day when our tenuous friendship fractured for good; we were out having coffee and I finally had enough of what I’ll affectionately call his Brene Brown Bullshit.
 I said to him that I didn’t believe everything happened for a reason, that sometimes truly terrible things happen that should never happen, and that I felt it was grotesque to think that they happen in order to teach us something.
 Would you really tell a woman who’s been raped that it happened to her for a reason?
 Would you tell somebody who got cancer that it happened for a reason?